Ohmydish.com

 Wash the spinach and remove any excess water with a salad spinner.
 Peel and finely chop the shallot and garlic cloves.
 Toast the flaked almonds in a dry pan until they are a nice golden brown.

-Make a Roquefort dressing by mixing together the buttermilk, crème fraîche and mayonnaise until smooth.
+Make a roquefort dressing by mixing together the buttermilk, crème fraîche and mayonnaise until smooth.

-Crumble in the Roquefort so that there are small pieces in the dressing (or beat it in for a completely smooth dressing).
+Crumble in the roquefort so that there are small pieces in the dressing (or beat it in for a completely smooth dressing).
 Season with salt and pepper.

 Spinach and poached egg towers